ropensci-archive/cleanEHR/paper/paper.md

 	- name: University College London Hospitals
 		index: 2

-date: 14 February 2016
+date: 16 December 2017
 bibliography: paper.bib
 ---

 # Summary
-cleanEHR is a data cleaning and wrangling platform which works with the Critical Care Health Informatics Collaborative database.
+cleanEHR [@cleanEHR] is a data cleaning and wrangling platform which works with the Critical Care Health Informatics Collaborative database.
 It collects and gathers high resolution longitudinal patient record from critical care units at Cambridge, Guys/Kings/St Thomas', Imperial, Oxford, UCL Hospitals.

 The purpose of cleanEHR is to enable researchers to answer clinical questions that are important to patients. cleanEHR is created to address various data reliability and accessibility problems.
 It provides a platform that enables data manipulation, transformation, reduction, anonymisation, cleaning and validation with a friendly user interface which empowers non-programmers to conduct basic data analysis by simply writing a human-readable configuration file.

+# Reference